38 Eastwood Drive, Suite 401

 As you can see, there were 267 calls that included the phrase “too expensive” in the call.
 This tells the Sales Manager that this is the most common objection used in calls for the time period selected.
 Given that information, the manager can update the call scripts to include more objection crushers for that particular phrase.

-Using the example above, you can also dig into all the calls with “too expensive” mentions and compare the agents on those calls.
+Using the example above, you can also dig into all the calls that mention “too expensive” and compare the agents on those calls.
 In the screenshot below, you can see that Duncan Gilbert has the most calls in this time frame.

 CallFinder lets you easily search the transcriptions of those calls to see where the objection occurred, and how the agent handled it.
 Did Duncan mention a promo to ease the cost concerns?
 Did he offer to speak to a manager about special pricing offers?
 What worked, and what didn’t work?